ArthDubey/Reconstructionandretrieval/README.md

 Clone the repository in your system and follow these steps-
 1. Check if the requirements are satisfied.

-2. Download the weights from the link https://drive.google.com/file/d/1f8_6yUAyuJlprSqE8yPGdAi9acN6Rod2/view?usp=sharing and copy them in output/ResidualGRUNet/default_model.
+2. (You may skip this step as the download would automatically start in case you don't mannually download) Download the weights from the link https://drive.google.com/file/d/1f8_6yUAyuJlprSqE8yPGdAi9acN6Rod2/view?usp=sharing and copy them in output/ResidualGRUNet/default_model.
 The recreation module is an extensive network of 3D CNN followed by flattening and 2D CNN trained on ShapeNet database.
 As this a heavy network it is advised to download the pre-trained model’s weights.

 3. Run the program inter.py.